-Large corporate franchises are some of the most prestigious and influential companies in the world today.
-As our economy continues to become more and more globalized, many local grocery stores, convenience stores, and restaurants, have been faced with the difficult task of competing head to head with these corporations, and often coming up short.
-While global corporations continue to dominate the distribution of goods and commodities, determining a clear-cut winner in the health care arena is much more difficult.
-Such is the case with a local dentist or privately owned dental practices as opposed to corporate dental centers.
+As you probably know, large corporate franchises are some of the most influential and respected types of businesses in the world today.
+Across the country, as our economy continues to become more globalized, many local restaurants, grocery and convenience stores have been faced with the difficult task of competing head to head with these corporate giants.
+Unfortunately, they often come up short.
+While global corporations continue to rule the distribution of goods and commodities, in the providing of health care, determining a clear-cut winner is much more difficult.
+Such is the case with a private dental practice or local dentist as opposed to corporate dental centers.

 It’s sometimes said that you can tell a lot about a person from their smile, so what does your smile say about you?